No products in the cart.

 “Excellent seminar overall.
 Great content.” – Christopher Kerley, Esq.

-“My personal objectives were well satisfied because I have done a lot of appeal work.” – Jerome C. Scowcroft, Esq.
+“My personal objectives were well satisfied because I have done a lot of appellate work.” – Jerome C. Scowcroft, Esq.

 “I really appreciated Judge Stephens’ input and perspective.”